 Black Light Illusions

-I enjoyed the Black Light Theatre performance last night!
-It was a masterful presentation of ten humorous skits combining talented actors, mimes, dancers, and dancing objects – all staged with impeccable effects and music.
+I enjoyed the masterful Black Light Theatre performance last night!
+The presentation included ten humorous skits combining dancing objects with talented actors, mimes, and dancers – all staged with impeccable effects and music.
 Black Light Theatre creates seemingly magic visual illusions using black curtains, a darkened stage, UV light, and fluorescent costumes.

 Srnec Theatre Prague